allinbits/cosmos-cash/docs/Explanation/ADR/adr-005-license-credential.md

 ### Legal Person

 A legal person CAN HAVE multiple names representing a legal name, trading and short name.
-For example, All in Bits is a legal name, Tendermint is a trading name.
+A relevant example would be where *All in Bits GmBH* is a LEGAL name, but *Tendermint* is a TRADING name.

 Within this specification, a Legal Person MUST HAVE at least one name AND this must be a LEGAL name (see [Name Type](#name-type))